jamespfennell/transiter/docs/src/index.md

 # Transiter: web service for transit data

-Welcome to the Transiter documentation!
+This is the documentation for Transiter ([GitHub repo](https://github.com/jamespfennell/transiter)).
-If this is your first time encountering Transiter, the [Transiter Tour](tour.md) is the best place to start.
+If this is your first time encountering Transiter
+    we recommend that you start with [the Transiter Tour](tour.md).

 ## Contents